MixelTe/canvas-animator/README.md

 const textAnimation  = canvasAnimator.createTextAnimation.[animation]
 canvasAnimator.drawText(x: number, y: number, text: string, countTimeFromNow: boolean, animations: textAnimation[]);
 ```
-if countTimeFromNow is true zero time for animations will be when you call draw function
+if countTimeFromNow is true, zero time for animations will be when the draw function is called

-if countTimeFromNow is false zero time for animations will be when you create canvasAnimator
+if countTimeFromNow is false, zero time for animations will be when the canvasAnimator is created

 ## Animations